lsst-sqre/safir/docs/user-guide/database/pagination.rst

 The cursor class defines the following information needed for paginated queries:

 #.
 How to construct a cursor to get all entries before or after a given entry.
+   Forward cursors must include the entry provided as a basis for the cursor, and reverse curors must exclude it.
 #.
 How to serialize to and deserialize from a string so that the cursor can be returned to an API client and sent back to retrieve the next batch of results.
 #.
 The sort order the cursor represents.
    A cursor class represents one and only one sort order, since keyset cursors rely on the sort order not changing.